Jonathan2251/lbd/source/gpu.rst

 - In addition, OpenGL provides vertex buffer object (VBO) allowing vertex array data to be stored in high-performance graphics memory on the server side and promotes efficient data transfer [#vbo]_ [#classorvbo]_.

+- 3D animation SW provides a lot of builtin shaders.
+Programmer can write their shaders to the game engine.

 The flow for 3D/2D graphic processing as :numref:`opengl_flow`.